 Vegetation sampling is performed in accordance with WP 02-EM1019, Vegetation Sampling.
-Vegetation samples are collected from the locations indicated in Figure 5-3, in the vicinity with ambient air particulate sampling locations.
+Vegetation samples are collected from the locations indicated in Figure 5-4, in the vicinity of ambient air particulate sampling locations.

 Figure 5-3 - Vegetation/Soil Sampling Sites